web-deps/state-manager/docs/api/collection-state-manager.md

 ### `replaceItem`

-Replaces a value in the [`currentCombination`]() of the state manager.
+Replaces a value in the current combination of the state manager.
 If the new combination matches a combination for a particular state, the state manager transitions to the matching state.

 #### Signature